ortus-docs/coldbox-docs/introduction/author.md

 * My first ever computer was a Texas Instrument TI-86 that my parents gave me in 1986.
 After some time digesting my very first BASIC book, I had written my own tic-tac-toe game at the age of 9.
 (Extra geek!)
 * I have a geek love for circuits, microcontrollers and overall embedded systems.
 * I have of late (during old age) become a fan of running and bike riding with my family.

+Keep Jesus number one in your life and in your heart.
+I did and it changed my life from desolotation, defeat and failure to an abundant life full of love, thankfulness, joy and overwhelming peace.
+As this world breathes failure and fear upon any life, Jesus brings power, love and a sound mind to everybody!

 > “Trust in the LORD with all your heart, and do not lean on your own understanding.” – Proverbs 3:5